 Through all these years, Keiko knew there was in her heart the growing desire to someday become an artist.
 That, fueled by her love of travel and strong interest in other cultures, eventually found its way out in 2003.
 After learning basic drawing and watercolor painting skills at a local community school in San Diego, she took on her first project as an artist together with her father, a renowned scholar of French literature in Japan.
 Through the Azure Sea and Sky of Provence: A Tribute to Her Joie de Vivre (Kosei Publishing, Osaka, Japan) was published in August, 2003, authored by her father and illustrated by Keiko.
 From then on, she intensely taught herself to be fluent in watercolor painting, just as one would do to master a foreign language.

 Mostly self-taught, Keiko embarked on a professional art career in 2005 and started exhibiting publicly.
 In the same year she took a workshop from Alvaro Castagnet and discovered the joy of plein-air painting.
 Since that year her paintings have been juried into many exhibitions across Americas and in Asia and Europe.
 Her work has been purchased by private and corporate collectors from all around the world.
 She also had her paintings published in leading art magazines in the U.S., Europe and Japan.
 Additionally, she self-publishes her art books and six books have been completed by 2014.
 She’s also a sought-after workshop instructor.
-Since 2011, she has been invited to and completed successfully more than 150 workshops and numerous live demonstrations around the world.
-She has served as a juror in a number of art exhibitions including some major watercolor shows around the world, for example, the Transparent Watercolor Society of America, the International Watercolor Society, and the San Diego Watercolor Society.
+Since 2011, she has been invited to and completed successfully more than 170 workshops and numerous live demonstrations around the world.
+She has served as a juror in a number of art exhibitions including some major watercolor shows around the world such as the Transparent Watercolor Society of America, the International Watercolor Society, and the San Diego Watercolor Society.
+In 2017 she is a juror for the Central Watercolor Society Aquarius 2017 Pacific Regional Watermedia Exhibition, the Watercolor Society of Alabama 76th National Exhibition, and the Northwest Watercolor Society 77th Annual International Open Exhibition as well as the exhibitions organized by the Southwestern Watercolor Society and the Utah Watercolor Society.
 In 2015 she was named an official Ambassador for Winsor & Newton.
-Keiko currently lives in San Diego, California.
+Keiko currently lives in San Diego, California